College of Agriculture, Biotechnology & Natural Resources

 Nevada Desert Bioscape

-University of Nevada Cooperative Extension’s Desert Bioscape program takes a holistic approach to conserving natural resources in an urban setting.
-This program targets adult learners in the Green Industry of southern Nevada.
-This program utilizes the successful Correctional Horticultural program as a model for development.
+Extension’s Desert Bioscape program takes a holistic approach to conserving natural resources in an urban setting.
+This program targets adult learners in the green industry of southern Nevada.
+The program uses the successful Correctional Horticultural program as a model for development.
 Implementation of the curriculum meets the needs of people already working in the industry.
 In addition to these goals, training will be translated into money savings for the

 The Nevada Economic Assessment Project focuses on providing Nevada’s counties, state and federal agencies, and their partners with quantitative and qualitative baseline data and analyses to better understand the counties’ demographic, social, economic, fiscal and environmental characteristics, trends and impacts.
 The data can be used for land use and project planning, grant writing and overall policy assessment.